Posted/Updated by Bryan Penberthy on 2015-09-12.

 After the skeletal tower was put in place, not much changed.
 However, the light was changed from displaying a fixed red to a fixed white light on May 13, 1893.
 The idea behind the unmanned skeletal tower was that the acetylene tanks would be filled on a regular basis, and the towers would just work.
 However, as this tower began requiring more frequent maintenance; the Lighthouse Board started looking into replacing it.
 This tower would serve until 1898 when the Lighthouse Board decided to replace the unmanned tower with a fully manned light station.

 The new tower would be a fifty-four foot tall cast-iron lighthouse which would sit atop a cast-iron concrete filled caisson.
-The tower, which looked very much like a spark plug, was assembled and used at the Staten Island Lighthouse Depot to experiment with different lenses, wicks, and equipment, before being put into service as the Romer Shoal Lighthouse.
+The tower, which resembled a spark plug, was assembled and used at the General Lighthouse Depot in Staten Island from 1883 to 1898 to experiment with different lenses, wicks, and equipment, before being placed into service as the Romer Shoal Lighthouse.
 The Annual Report of the Lighthouse Board for the year ending June 30, 1898 had the following entry: